Do you want to be part of the housing solution for migrants in San Francisco/Bay Area?

-Housing is the number one challenge for immigrants in San Francisco, especially for those who have recently arrived.
+Housing is the number one challenge for immigrants in San Francisco/Bay Area, especially for those who have recently arrived.
 Shelter systems are full and hotel vouchers are unavailable.
-When looking for a rental, asylum seekers are asked for credit history, security deposits, IDs, and other market requirements that they simply do not have until a few months after getting settled in the U.S.
+When looking for a rental, asylum seekers are asked for credit history, security deposits, IDs, and other market requirements that they simply do not have until a few months after getting settled in the U.S. You can choose to create beloved community by hosting a newcomer or family in your home, even if they do not have these market requirements.
+This first step prepares them for self-sufficiency so they are ready for a market rental as a next step.

 I’m in!!
 How do I become a Housing Host?